PufferFinance/Puffer-Preconf/l1-contracts/docs/scripts.md

 Functions affected by the deregistration delay:
 - finishDeregisterOperator(): Can only be called after the delay period since startDeregisterOperator() was called.
-- updateOperatorCommitment(): Updates the operator's commitment after the delay period since setOperatorCommitment() was called.
+- setOperatorCommitment(): Sets into effect the new commitment only after the delay period is passed.

 The length of the delay is configurable and can be queried using the getDeregistrationDelay() function.